raphael-group/AncesTree/README.md

 --alpha/-a     | 0.3     | Controls the clustering of mutations in the graph clustering phase: only arcs (v_j, v_k) with 0.5 - alpha <= min_p P(X_pj < X_pk) <= 0.5 + alpha  are considered
 --beta/-b      | 0.8     | Controls the confidence in ancestral relationships in the graph: there is an arc (v_j, v_k) if min_p P(X_pj < X_pk) >= beta
 --gamma/-g     | 0.01    | Controls the allowed pertubation of observed variant frequencies by defining (1 - gamma) confidence intervals
---dot/-d       |         | DOT output filename for the clonal tree visualization --sol/-s       | STDOUT  | Solution output filename
---time/-t      | -1      | ILP time limit in seconds, use -1 for no time limit
---help/-h      |         | Shows usage instructions
+--dot/-d       |         | DOT output filename (including full path) for the clonal tree visualization --sol/-s       | STDOUT  | Solution output filename (including full path) --time/-t      | -1      | ILP time limit in seconds, use -1 for no time limit --help/-h      |         | Shows usage instructions
 --version/-v   |         | Shows version number